In the last article, I discussed How best to organise your time outside of writing. Now let’s move onto become a more organised writer.

 If you find you are constantly struggling to write, turn the music off.
 Before you leap to the conclusion you have writer’s block, you need to eliminate other possibilities like being subconsciously distracted.

-Be serious with your writing.
+Be serious about your writing.
 Switch off phones, close your social media, maybe even shut off the router.
 Give your writing time the attention it deserves rather than stopping to answer an email or response to an IM.

 Tell family members not to disturb you and keep your door closed.